 -

 Authentic.
-The main point of this enquiry was to discover a recipe as close as possible to that used 200 – 300 years ago.
-The Evidence* Putty hardens with age, suggesting hardening oil such as linseed as part of its makeup.
+The main point of this enquiry was to discover a recipe as close as possible to that used 200–300 years ago.

 -